fahd-noodleseed/perplexity-mcp-server/README.md

 ## Overview

-The Perplexity MCP Server acts as a bridge, allowing applications (MCP Clients) that understand the Model Context Protocol (MCP)—like advanced AI assistants (LLMs), IDE extensions, or custom research tools—to interact directly and efficiently with the Perplexity AI API.
+The Noodle Perplexity MCP acts as a bridge, allowing applications (MCP Clients) that understand the Model Context Protocol (MCP)—like advanced AI assistants (LLMs), IDE extensions, or custom research tools—to interact directly and efficiently with the Perplexity AI API.

 Instead of complex, one-off API integrations, your tools can leverage this server to: